tan-koo/Game-Console-Sales/README.md

 # Game Console Sales
-This data set contains information on game player sales.
+This dataset contains information on game player sales.
 It specifies year, product name, type and the salesperson.
 (The statistic is entirely fictitious.)
 ![img](/pictures/q2.JPG)

 > Question part